 Obtained scientific degrees/titles

 Obtained science degreedr inż.
-Automatics, electronics and electrotechnics (Engineering and Technology)
+Automation, electronic and electrical engineering (Engineering and Technology)